Zmp0/Note/README.md

 nt -r 3
    ```
-- Copy a Specific Note to Clipboard:
+- Copy a Specific Note to Clipboard: for this one you must install 'xclip'

 ```sh